ChewKeanHo/license-pdos/README.md

    and how is the license applied; AND
 3. Added version controlled clauses for which version shall be in effect by default.

+This license was formally known as
+`(Holloway) Chew, Kean Ho's BSD Zero Clause License` but was later renamed as such for consistencies purposes.